aasimmk/django-fullstack-cookie-cutter/README.md

 Other community templates (for example [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django)) optimize for different defaults and file layouts—pick the template whose opinions match your team.

-## 🤝 Contributing
+## Contributing

 Issues and pull requests are welcome.
 When you change prompts or hooks, regenerate a sample project locally and smoke-test `backend` (migrate, pytest) and, when applicable, the SPA build.
 Keep hook logic and `cookiecutter.json` defaults aligned so first-time runs stay smooth.

-## 📰 Changelog
+## Changelog

-Notable template changes are best tracked through **[GitHub Releases](https://github.com/YOUR_ORG/django-cookie-cutter/releases)** once you publish this repository under your org or fork—tag releases so downstream teams can pin a known-good revision.
+Notable template changes are best tracked through **[GitHub Releases](https://github.com/aasimmk/django-fullstack-cookie-cutter/releases)**—tag releases so downstream teams can pin a known-good revision with `cookiecutter https://github.com/aasimmk/django-fullstack-cookie-cutter.git --checkout <tag>`.

-## 📦 Requirements
+## Requirements

 - 🍪 **Cookiecutter** 2.x (to expand the template)
 - 🐍 **For generated projects:** [uv](https://github.com/astral-sh/uv), a Python matching the chosen `python_version`, and—if you select Vue, React, Nuxt, or Next—a **Node.js** install matching the chosen `node_version` (for local dev and CI)

-## 📄 License
+## License

 This template repository is not tied to a single SPDX license.
 When you generate a project, pick **`license`** at the prompt; the rendered repo includes a matching root **`LICENSE`** and metadata in **`backend/pyproject.toml`**.